acl-org/acl-2024/_pages/about/visa.md

 **Questions & Answers on Thai Visa**<br>
 [https://www.thaievisa.go.th/visa/tourist-visa](https://www.thaievisa.go.th/visa/tourist-visa)

+## Invitation Letter
+If you would like to receive an invitation letter, please email [us](mailto:thepchai.supnithi@nectec.or.th).

 ## Visa Exemption and Visa on Arrival

 **Summary of Countries and Territories** <small>(as of 1 Dec 2023)</small><br>